 A spice grater equipped with Microplane’s photoetched blades, this grinder can go to town on fresh, hard spices like nutmeg and cinnamon with very little effort.
 Since it’s a manual grinder, you can control the amount of pressure you apply when twisting, allowing you to adjust to the exact type of ground you want to produce.
 It has a large airtight compartment for keeping whole spices, so you can just keep them there, ready to grind whenever you need them, while the fully-covered 128-teeth internal blades ensure you’ll never accidentally cut any part of your hand throughout the whole process.
 Do note, this is strictly for hard spices, as they sell a different, gentler grater for soft foods.

-- Spice grater; use the technology of Microplane photoetched blades, that are made in the USA to grind...
+- SPICE GRATER: Use the technology of Microplane's photoetched blades, which are made in the USA, to...

 Frywall Splatter Guard

 Oil flying out of the frying pan is inevitable.
 Some food make light splatters that only spread the oil around the cooktop, while others make the oil explode like an active volcano slinging all over the kitchen.
 Whichever the case, minimizing that splatter is in your best interest, whether you’re hoping to avoid burning your skin or performing a ridiculous amount of post-cooking cleanup.
 The Frywall does just that, erecting a tall wall around the pan’s edges that catches the splatter and slides it back down to the cooking vessel.
 No, it won’t catch everything (if it’s any taller, you might not be able to flip the food over), but it’s tall enough to cut down on the mess in a significant manner.